InseeFrLab/docs.onyxia.sh/admin-doc/ai-configuration.md

 Configure the OIDC client used for the AI gateway so that the identity provider issues standard Bearer access tokens; do not require DPoP-bound access tokens for this client.
 Onyxia hands the access token to OpenWebUI's token-exchange endpoint, which reuses it without access to the private key held by the browser and therefore cannot present the associated DPoP proof.
 This restriction only applies to the AI client; other Onyxia OIDC clients can still use DPoP.
 {% endhint %}

 The first exchange can return `403` if the user does not yet exist in OpenWebUI.
 In that case, Onyxia displays the account-creation content.
-The user must open the gateway, sign in once, return to Onyxia, and select **Refresh credentials**.
+The user must open the gateway, sign in once, return to Onyxia.

 ## Inject the provider into a service